 What Are Other Complications Of Breast Implants?

 It must be mentioned that breast implants can change over time.
-They can develop a capsule which happens within a 6 week period of the surgery.
+They can develop a capsule which happens within a 6 week period of the breast implant surgery.
 This is something commonly known as capsular contracture which can affect the shape of the implant, resulting in discomfort and pain.
 This would be one of the main reasons why a patient may require another operation as the chances of reoperation can increase around 1-3% a year.

-Implants can rotate in the pockets which can cause them to change shape which would require a reshaping as it can be rather irritating and cause issues.
+Breast implants can rotate in the pockets which can cause them to change shape which would require a reshaping as it can be rather irritating and cause issues.
 However, this is uncommon.

 For patients with a slim/skinny figure, they may experience discomfort as they can feel the edges of the implants.
 Unfortunately, this is a common issue with the surgery and will continue to be felt.
 This means that ripples in the implant may occur.